 Pennywise from It at Gulliver’s Gate.
 Copyright Deborah Abrams Kaplan”Navigators” roam the rooms to answer questions (like “where are the Obamas in Jerusalem?”) and about the displays and how they’re made.
 The staff is really nice and we spent a good portion of our visit talking with the manager, who was also walking the floors, and several of the navigators.

 My son doesn’t love museums and can lose focus pretty quickly when we’re out.
 We spent 2.5 hours at Gulliver’s Gate and he did not get bored once.
 He was actually interested in upgrading to their new annual pass.

 Whether there are special characters or not, you will always find new things at Gulliver’s Gate, as there are 100,000 figures at least.
 Bring binoculars, to look at the scenes in the back.
 It’s impossible to see everything there.

 Not all the pictures here are exclusive to Halloween.
 Here are some I didn’t notice or weren’t up during my last visit.
 The model makers are constantly adding new things.

-While there’s no photo here, the airport is almost done.
-It was not operational when we were there, though some days it is working, we’re told.
 Even if it’s not operational, you can still walk around it and look at the figures (like the rubber duck in the entrance booth – and for Halloween, the Simpsons and regular alien figures).